doordeck/doordeck-headless-sdk/docs/04_INITIALIZE.md

 | Windows  | `Memory`                     |

 > [!NOTE]
-> To override the default secure storage, you must implement the `SecureStorage` interface and pass the class through the `setSecureStorageOverride` function from `SdkConfig`.
+> To override the default secure storage, you must implement the `SecureStorage` interface and pass the class through the `setSecureStorageOverride` function from `SdkConfig` builder.

 ## Initialize